1. THE DISGUSTING STATISTICS OF ORPHANAGE TOURISM

 Unfortunately, this smile is soon wiped from the faces.
 Because what happens after you get on with your life after a few weeks?
 Research shows that children in orphanages often develop attachment problems.
 In the development of children, a solid foundation on which you can build – parents, family – is a necessity.
 But instead, children in orphanages say goodbye all the time.
 As a result, children gain less and less trust in adults and it is also much more difficult to form relationships with adults.
 Another annoying side effect: children build up low self-esteem and are therefore easily victims of people with bad intentions.

 Problem number two: normalization of access to vulnerable children .
 Unskilled, unqualified volunteers usually have a profound lack of knowledge, experience and understanding of how to deal with traumatized children.
 Something that would never be allowed in the Netherlands!
-In addition, the constant flow of visitors and volunteers creates a lack of routine – something that is quite important in a child’s development – and can also lead to confusion about cultural identity.
+In addition, the constant flow of visitors and volunteers creates a lack of routine – something that is quite important in a child’s development –

 Problem number three: in short, many orphanages behind the scenes are a veritable hell on earth.
 Want to read more about horror scenes that take place in children’s homes?
 Charlie’s Angel Charlotte was once a voluntourist herself in a Ugandan orphanage and witnessed many malpractice.
 Malpractice caused by western money wolves in sheep’s clothing – aka a flamboyant superhero suit.
 Read here how Charlotte brings this problem to light, and be warned: the details are not pretty!